-Senior management for the City of Dallas and DART are responsible for providing leadership in promoting safety and ensuring employees are committed to the safety of customers, employees, property, and the public connecting with the system.
+Senior management for the City of Dallas and DART are responsible for providing leadership in promoting safety and ensuring employees are committed to the safety of customers, employees, property, and the public coming in contact with the system.
 Each DART department is directed and empowered to administer the ASP and its specific activities for the prevention, control, and resolution of unsafe conditions and actions.
 A successful safety record for the Streetcar results from the use of this plan, as well as from the regular review and revision process in place to keep the ASP current.
-It is fully expected that once the Safety Management System (SMS) is fully implemented, the SSPP will be incorporated intact.

 The following objectives help achieve these safety initiatives.
 Each Department is responsible for establishing activities and goals to assist DART in meeting these principal objectives.
-Appendix VIII has detailed information regarding tasks and responsibilities that facilitate achievement of these objectives.
+Appendix VII has detailed information regarding tasks and responsibilities that facilitate achievement of these objectives.

-- Establish safety policies, procedures and requirements that integrate safety into DART's decision-making and operations; - Hire and train qualified personnel; - Assign responsibility related to safety policies, procedures, and requirements; - Establish standards and procedures for safety training and performance; - Verify employee adherence to safety policies, procedures, and requirements;

-- Meet or exceed safety requirements in specifications, facility construction, equipment installation, vehicle operations and maintenance, and system testing, operations and maintenance; - Evaluate routes and scheduling for safety issues; - Evaluate and verify the operational readiness of new transportation systems; - Evaluate the safety implications of proposed modifications prior to implementation; - Investigate accidents, fires, injuries, and incidents; - Identify, analyze, and resolve hazards in a timely manner.
+- Establish safety policies, procedures and requirements that integrate safety into DART's decision-making and operations; - Hire and train qualified personnel; - Assign responsibility related to safety policies, procedures, and requirements; - Establish standards and procedures for safety training and performance; - Verify employee adherence to safety policies, procedures, and requirements; - Meet or exceed safety requirements in specifications, facility construction, equipment installation, vehicle operations and maintenance, and system testing, operations and maintenance; - Evaluate routes and scheduling for safety issues; - Evaluate and verify the operational readiness of new transportation systems; - Evaluate the safety implications of proposed modifications prior to implementation; - Investigate accidents, fires, injuries, and incidents; - Identify, analyze, and resolve hazards in a timely manner.